 Shabbat (the Sabbath) is a key part of Jewish life; it is observed as a day of rest and spiritual rejuvenation.
 Shabbat takes place from nightfall on Friday to nightfall on Saturday.
 In the home and synagogue, blessings are made and candles are lit to welcome Shabbat and signify the start of the festival.
 The Kiddush prayer is recited to represent the holiness of the day.
 Blessings are made over wine and challah.
-(See information on Shabbat services at The Temple above.)
+(See information on Shabbat services with our new Guide to Jewish Services.)

 Regular Shabbat services are held using Mishkan T’filah: A Reform Siddur – the newest prayer book of Reform Judaism.
 Music for the regular service ranges from pianist and soloist, or our volunteer choir – Shir Chadash.
 Our services feature many songs – familiar ones and some that may be new to you.